Tippie MBA Honor Code

 - I strive to set a standard of honest and ethical behavior that reflects well on me, the Henry B. Tippie College of Business, and the University of Iowa.

-College of Business faculty, teaching assistants, and staff members who discover Honor Code violations must report the violation to the senior associate dean of the Tippie College of Business.
-The senior associate dean will then distribute the case to the appropriate academic program contact.
+College of Business faculty, teaching assistants, and staff members who discover Honor Code violations must report the violation to the Associate Dean of the Tippie College of Business.
+The Associate Dean will then distribute the case to the appropriate academic program contact.

 A student who witnesses an Honor Code violation but fails to report it, threatens the spirit of the code.
 The College of Business encourages students to report Honor Code violations to the course instructor or to the relevant program dean.